Piddingtons

 MOURNING CARS

 Whatever your requirement, we are able to cars to suit your need.
-Allan or Sam will arrange an individual cortège protocol for as many or as few as the occasion requires.
+We will arrange an individual cortège protocol for as many or as few as the occasion requires.
 A Harley Hearse motorcycle is now available for those who are looking for a funeral that reflects a free spirit and a sense of adventure.

 CONDOLENCE LOUNGE